DevArenaCN/CSC510ReviewForFinal/README.md

 ### Typed languages:
 #### Briefly explain compile-time type inference concept of programming languages.
 Give an example.
 It refers to the automatic deduction of the data type of an expression at the compile time.
 It limit the values a particular exprssion can take on at run-time.
-Number -> float or int for operator '+'
+Number -> float or int for operator '+';  modulus % integer

 #### How might compile time type inference reduce error rates in SE?
 Reduce the mismatch between data type and data value.
 Automatically select the data type according to the operations.